-Interim Associate Vice President for Housing and Student Development and Executive Director of University Housing
+Associate Vice President for Student Housing and Well-Being

 Office: Patterson Hall 011

-Kirsten Kennedy serves as interim associate vice president for housing and student development and executive director of University Housing.
-Kennedy oversees Student Health Services, faculty-led living learning communities, Student Conduct and Academic Integrity and the Student Disability Resource Center.
+Kirsten Kennedy serves as associate vice president for student housing and well-being.
+Kennedy oversees Student Health Services, University Housing and its faculty-led and associated living and learning communities.

 She also holds an appointment in the Higher Education and Student Affairs program as adjunct assistant professor, teaching classes in student affairs administration and trends and issues in higher education.